ArgonDesign/alogic/doc/gen.md

 which is similar to the Verilog generate construct.

-The compiler will process all `gen` constructs to produce expanded source code prior to compilation. `gen` constructs are expanded after [parameter specialization](params.md#parameter-specialization) but before type checking or control flow conversion.
-This allows `gen` constructs to depend on final parameter values and produce arbitrary code fragments that are syntactically valid in the context of the `gen` construct.
+The compiler will process all `gen` constructs to produce expanded source code prior to compilation. `gen` constructs are expanded during [parameter specialization](params.md#parameter-specialization) but before global type checking or control flow conversion.
+This allows `gen` constructs to depend on actual parameter values and produce arbitrary code fragments that are syntactically valid in the context of the `gen` construct.